edodoo/multiplicationPrinciple/_sources/Type1.rst

    :feedback_d: Correct.
 There are 6 options for what will come up on a given roll, one for each face of the dice.

-   If you were to write code to produce outcomes, how many elements would you have in your starting column?
+   If you were to write code to produce outcomes, how many elements would you have in your starting list?

 Quick Check 3.2
 ----------------